elifesciences/builder/docs/projects.md

 The above will print the configuration for the `master-server` project in JSON.

-All the scripts starting with `.` require you to first load the Python virtualenv with `source venv/bin/activate`.
+All the scripts starting with `.` require you to first load the Python virtual env with `source venv/bin/activate`.

 ## default and alternate configurations